dotnet/msbuild/documentation/wiki/Nodes-Orchestration.md

    `TaskHost` is supported so far, but performance is not closely watched.

 2) **Parallel builds** - needed since tasks can access process wide state - namely current working dir, environment vars.
 Those can change between projects (especially [`Compile Include`](https://learn.microsoft.com/en-us/visualstudio/msbuild/msbuild-items) often contains relative path, without specifying `$MSBuildProjectDirectory` - so it relies on current directory being the location of the project file).
+For this reason node in parallel build can run only one task at a time.

 ## Communication
-For this reason we need interprocess communication.
+In a presence of multiple processes we need interprocess communication.

 ### Messages (de)serialization